silentDoc/AoC25/Day01/Readme.md

 <img src="AoC25_day1.jpg" style="width:640px" alt="Day 1: Secret Entrance"/>
 </p>

+**Image prompt:** _"Generate an image of an elf trying to open a secret entrance in the north pole with a numeric rotation dial in a christmas environment.
+The style of the image looks like a Pixar movie"_

 ## Problem summary
 We have a circular dial with 100 discrete positions numbered 0..99.
 The pointer starts at position 50.
 The puzzle input is a list of rotations, each given as a string with a direction letter (`L` or `R`) followed by a positive integer amount (for example `L37`, `R260`).
 Each rotation turns the pointer left (decreasing positions) or right (increasing positions) by the given amount; the dial wraps modulo 100.